 Compassionate Transfer of Leave

-Compassionate transfer of leave may be available to help you if you are unable to work for an extended period and exhaust all your available paid time off.
+Compassionate transfer of leave may be available to help you if you cannot work for an extended period and exhaust all your available paid time off.
 You must be unable to work due to either a catastrophic personal illness or injury or the need to care for a member of your established household with a catastrophic illness or injury.
 If you meet the eligibility criteria below, you may receive up to 480 hours (12 weeks at full-time) of continued pay from vacation hours that other employees have forfeited due to excess accruals.

 Eligibility